atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Lady Charlotte Morden, to Mrs. Blomer.

 You complain of ray long silence, my good friend, and indeed I have so little to say, that you will find the opening of my letter scarce worth the trouble.
 I have only one thing to tell you, which can be at all interesting to you -- that is, I believe if they will not let me live in quiet here, I shall come and settle with you in Ireland. -- Mr. and Mrs. Elliot are so disappointed in lord Woburn, and so eager to see me married, that they are every day, I may add, every hour, proposing somebody to me.
 Nobody proposed by them, hitherto, has pleased me.
 Ought I not to be ashamed of preferring lord Woburn in my heart?
 But though I like the man, I cannot approve of his behaviour; and since I have been so much deceived in him, why may I not be permitted to entertain a slight opinion of the rest of his sex?
-Why may I not live free from any connexions with man?
+Why may I not live free from any connections with man?
 Since the good and the agreeable are not easily to be met with -- I will remain as I am. -- After all, I cannot help thinking, but that lord Woburn is better than he appears to be as appearances are very much against him, therd is no venturing. -- He seems to me, now to wish to be reconciled, though too proud to make any concessions; -- and perhaps, were I to pardon him, I should only give him an opportunity to offend again. -- So let things remain as they are.
 I will keep up my  indifference to all men; and if my vexations grow insupportable, I will come, my dear Mrs. Blomer, to you.

 > Your sincere friend,